Ali00035sStuff/LiquidBounce-Scripts/README.md

 # LiquidBounce Scripts
-Scripts for LiquidBounce scripts
+Scripts for LiquidBounce client

-;)
+Made this because I was bored.